ankitkgupta11-g/AI-Powered-Content-Generator-/README.md

 ### 4. Configure Environment Variables

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root directory and add the required environment variables:

 ```env
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_publishable_key